 From 1936 to 1960, there were 20 teams ranked in the poll.
-That changed from 1961 to 1967 where all but one poll had just 10 teams.
+That changed from 1961 to 1967 where the polls had just 10 teams.
 This affected the ability to appear in the poll and continue appearance streaks compared to previous seasons.
 In 1968 the poll went back to 20 teams, and then to 25 in 1989.

 And finally, 1968 is when releasing the final poll after the bowl games became permanent (the first and only other instance was in 1965).
 In previous seasons the final poll came at the end of the regular season, nullifying any effect postseason games between highly-ranked teams could have had.
 This actually helped preserve the National Championship for five teams who lost their bowl game.

 Considering these factors, the years since 1968 have been the most complete and consistent for the AP Poll since its inception.

 Based on samples from each season (where available), here are how points have been awarded over the years.